 - Schools are not public in Japan;

-Incentive measures for having children in Japan
+Incentive measures to have children in Japan

 Lack of Interest in Sex